aormsby/hugo-deploy-to-pages/README.md

 This action supports deploying to the same repository or pushing build data to a submodule.
 It's great for automating Hugo site builds and maintaining a separate release branch.

+**v2.1 Fix:** Build process no longer throws an error when there are no changes to commit.
+Safe exit instead.
+This was mainly done to prevent the whole workflow from failing.

 ## Updates in v2

 [See wiki for more info on these changes.](https://github.com/aormsby/hugo-deploy-to-pages/wiki))